ImageMagick/Usage-Markdown/draw/index.md

 To join two curves smoothly, the control point from the end should be mirrored through the 'knot' to form the control point in the next Bezier curve.

-For example here I draw two bezier curves that join smoothly together.
+For example, here I draw two bezier curves that join smoothly together.
 Note how the control lines and points (also drawn) mirror straight though the join coordinate, both in angle and in length.
 This is important or the curve will not be smooth.